krishnakadiyala/NPAcourse/labs/Lab_12_Exploring_Netmiko.md

 >>>
 ```

-Maybe it's more important the device just doesn't boot into ROMMON mode:
+Maybe it's more important that the device just doesn't boot into ROMMON mode:

 ```python
 >>> '0x2142' not in output